-I personally offset the carbon footprint of my photo-travel profession by a lifetime of frugality and recycling, by driving exceptionally fuel-efficient vehicles (such as Toyota Prius), by eating lower on the food chain, by not having kids (not birthing new children), and by not raising pets.
+I personally offset the carbon footprint of my photo-travel profession by a lifetime of frugality and recycling, by driving fuel-efficient vehicles (such as Toyota Prius), by eating lower on the food chain, by not having kids (not birthing new children), by not raising pets, and by voting for environmentally responsible leaders.
 To better balance global human impacts, my wife and I support environmental and social organizations such as:

 - The Nature Conservancy